Francis Drake: Legacy and honours

 Drake's will was the focus of an extensive confidence scam which Oscar Hartzell perpetrated in the 1920s and 1930s.

 Drake's Drum has become an icon of English folklore with its variation of the classic king asleep in mountain story motif.
+It inspired a poem by Henry Newbolt.

 Drake was a major focus in the video game series Uncharted, specifically its first and third instalments, Uncharted: Drake's Fortune and Uncharted 3: Drake's Deception, respectively.
 The series follows Nathan Drake, a self-proclaimed descendant of Drake who retraces his ancestor's voyages.

 Drake was the subject of a TV series, Sir Francis Drake (1961–1962).
 Terence Morgan played Drake in the 26-episode adventure drama.